ramrom/rams_dot_files/cheatsheets/home_assistant.md

 ## BACKUPS
 - they store _all_ files in the config dir, so any custom new files you create
 - base backup is not gzipped tar so `tar -xvf backup.tar`, then the enbedded tar file with the actual backup data is gzipped
+- 2025.1 release - backups are now encrypted https://www.home-assistant.io/integrations/backup/
+    - can't locally tar to unzip since it's encrypted, this was true for the automatic backup
+    - used my script to call hass-cli call manual backup, and i was able to tar unzip it

 ## DATA
 - https://www.home-assistant.io/integrations/recorder/